Criminal Law · June 2026

 Property Law · June 2025

 Revenue records — Khasra, Khatauni, Jamabandi — are the bedrock of land ownership documentation in Rajasthan.
-Understanding mutation procedures, revenue court jurisdiction, and the Board of Revenue's role is essential for every property owner.
+Mutation procedures, revenue court jurisdiction, and the Board of Revenue's role explained.

 By Shubham Ojha, BA LL.B., LL.M., ICWA (Foundation)